valtot/PythonGUI/README.md

 To do:
 - improve serial communication (indicating different trial phases)
-- implemente multitreading for sending/receiving information to/from the controller
+- implemente multithreading for sending/receiving information to/from the controller
 - implementation of the code in a PyQt GUI